microsoft/openvmm/Guide/src/user_guide/openvmm/run/interactive_console.md

 By default, OpenVMM will connect the guests's COM1 serial port to the current terminal session, forwarding all keystrokes directly to the VM.

-To enter OpenVMM's interactive command mode, type `ctrl-q`.
+To enter OpenVMM's interactive command mode, launch OpenVMM, and type `ctrl-q`.

 You can then type the following commands (followed by return):